 Bolden, Tonya.
 Maritcha: A Remarkable Nineteenth-Century Girl.
 New York: Harry N. Abrams, 2004.
 ISBN 978-0-810-95045-0OCLC163592738

-Welcome to our fifth annual Black History Month series!
-Follow along all month long as we explore the rich history and cultures of Africa and African-Americans.
+This article was originally published in February 2018 as part of our Black History Month series.
+You can find other articles in this series below as we explore the rich history and cultures of Africa and African-Americans.

 You can also follow our Black History board on Pinterest.

 - Kid World Citizen on Multicultural Kid Blogs: MLK Day of Service